Skip to main content

 5. Quoting the event date as the deadline rather than the date you need them in hand with 2-3 days of buffer.

-Honest pattern from years of jobs: the customer who reads the proof twice on day one is never the customer asking for a frantic re-engrave on the morning of the event.
+Honest pattern from years of jobs: the customer who reads the proof twice on day one is never the customer asking for a frantic re-do on the morning of the event.

 For 100+ piece orders the brief shifts from individual care to consistency across the run.